parkpow/deep-license-plate-recognition/docker/README.md

 ```

 The script outputs the license plates found in the picture as a JSON object.
 Feel free to edit it to your needs.
 If you are running the container with a different port, you can use the `--url` to set a different address.
 For example `--url=http://localhost:8000`.

+---
+Have questions?
+[Let us know](https://platerecognizer.com/contact) how we can help.

+Provided by Plate Recognizer, a subsidiary of [ParkPow](https://parkpow.com/).